ahmedelasmai/ecommerce/README.md

 ## Branches explained
 - main is for development
-- verison-1 is for production
+- production is for production